Jlac021210/drawing-shapes/README.md

 You do not need to turn in all of your debugging notes, but you will need to answer questions about your debugging process in your Reflection.

+Create a README.md in your repository which includes your debugging notes

 **<ins>Debugging Resources</ins>**

 Here are some course resources on debugging that you\'ve seen already: